marcusangeloni/facialparts_age/README.md

 # Age Estimation From Facial Parts Using Compact Multi-Stream Convolutional Neural Networks
-Source code of age estimation experiments as given in paper: "".

 This repository contains the source code of age estimation experiments, as given in paper: